 There’s also a High Resolution mode in which the Panasonic S5 takes a sequence of shots in quick succession with the sensor moving by a tiny amount between each.
 These are then merged in-camera to produce a single image – raw or Jpeg.
 It’s said to be equivalent to a 96Mp (12,000 x 8,000-pixel) image.
 That gives the S5 a bit more versatility.

 However, using High Resolution mode limits you to shooting with the electronic shutter and the minimum aperture is f/16 while the shutter speed can only be set from between 1 and 1/8000 of a second.
 In addition to the maximum sensitivity value available in High Res mode is ISO 3200 and it’s best to use the camera on a tripod.

 Of these limitations, the shutter speed is the most restricting as it would be nice to be able to shoot longer exposures.
 However, the results produced by the S1 and S1R are great, so it’s a very attractive addition to the S5’s feature set.

-The Panasonic Lumix S5 has just arrived for testing so we shot a quick sample of 4K (3840×2160) video at 25p in 4:2:2 10-bit LongGOP and 150Mbps.
+The video below was shot on the Panasonic Lumix S5 in 4K (3840×2160) at 25p 4:2:2 10-bit LongGOP and 150Mbps.
 The audio was recorded using the built-in mic on an almost windless day.
 The white balance was set to Daylight.

 While the S1H is aimed at professional videographers and filmmakers, the S5 is designed at a wider market, those people looking to take video more seriously and create high-quality content.
-The small size and weight of the Panasonic S5, combined with its vari-angle screen should make it suitable for use when travelling as well as day-to-day shooting.
+The small size and weight of the Panasonic S5, combined with its vari-angle screen should make it suitable for use when travelling as well as day-to-day shooting and vlogging.

 In some respects, the Panasonic S5 appears to be the camera that many people were expecting when the development of the full-frame Lumix S1 and S1R was announced at Photokina in September 2018.